 If you are visiting more destinations in Gay Texas, you might be interested to know San Antonio and Dallas both have one gay bathhouse as well, but none remain in Austin.
 There is always the gay hook up apps, but we also think patronage of these sorts of queer spaces are important if we want to see them remain.
 You could also try the previously mentioned Club Stallions or the Xposed Adult Theater next door, which offers both gay/straight theatres and men-only arcade peeps

-You should have no issues visiting the Houston gay bathhouse and will be welcomed openly, though a firm ‘no’ may be required at some points to get your point across.
+You should have no issues visiting the Dallas gay bathhouse and will be welcomed openly, though a firm ‘no’ may be required at some points to get your point across.
 You can read our guide, however, if you are nervous about visiting a gay sauna for the first time.
 So that you know what to expect.

 The Club Dallas -- A chain of private saunas and gyms providing a safe, healthy and fun environment for adult gay and bisexual men with other locations in Columbus, Fort Lauderdale, Houston, Indianapolis, Orlando, St. Louis and Miami.
 The Dallas location is just steps from the Swiss Avenue Dart station and boasts immaculate facilities including a refreshing outdoor pool, “Cowboy” whirlpool, relaxed steam room and sauna; full equipped circuit gym and private dressing rooms.
 Recently renovated and open 24 hours a day, this is the best place in Dallas for quick NSA fun.
 If you plan to visit more than three times in 6 months, you should get the membership.
 Otherwise, their casual rates are best -- but either way, photo ID is mandatory.